agiresearch/AIOS/README.md

 ## 🖋️ References
 ```
+@article{shi2024commands,
+  title={From Commands to Prompts: LLM-based Semantic File System for AIOS},
+  author={Shi, Zeru and Mei, Kai and Jin, Mingyu and Su, Yongye and Zuo, Chaoji and Hua, Wenyue and Xu, Wujiang and Ren, Yujie and Liu, Zirui and Du, Mengnan and others},
+  journal={arXiv preprint arXiv:2410.11843},
+  year={2024}
+}
 @article{mei2024aios,
   title={AIOS: LLM Agent Operating System},
-  author={Mei, Kai and Li, Zelong and Xu, Shuyuan and Ye, Ruosong and Ge, Yingqiang and Zhang, Yongfeng}
+  author={Mei, Kai and Zhu, Xi and Xu, Wujiang and Hua, Wenyue and Jin, Mingyu andLi, Zelong and Xu, Shuyuan and Ye, Ruosong and Ge, Yingqiang and Zhang, Yongfeng}
   journal={arXiv:2403.16971},
   year={2024}
 }